KioskForge v1.07 Change Log

 4. Upgraded development and embedded Python to v3.13.5.

-5. Updated the documentation to reflect the fact that Tkinter is not going to be used as a GUI for KioskForge.
+5. Updated the documentation to reflect that Tkinter will not be used as the GUI for KioskForge.
 Instead, I'll try out Flet, a Flutter-based UI toolkit for Python, as I am not very fond of Tkinter (after battling it).

 7. Added two new links to the Windows Start menu: License and Read me.